-These examples confirm the promising future of wastewater-based epidemiology as a complementary approach to obtain a more accurate and balanced picture of substance use within different communities.
+These examples confirm the promising future of wastewaterbased epidemiology as a complementary approach to obtain a more accurate and balanced picture of substance use within different communities.
 Wastewater analysis can predict results from population surveys and can be used as a 'first alert' tool in the identification of new trends in drug consumption.
+In order to check the quality and accuracy of data, further comparisons between wastewater analysis and data obtained through other indicators are needed.